egoist/vbuild.js.org/docs/config.md

-resolve|undefined|Resolve dependencies in ./src path or a custom path target|webpack target|eg: node vendor|[]|Split modules or files in vendor chunk, for better caching static|{from: 'static', to: './'}|copy files in ./static to the root of dist directory config|`./vue.config.js`|Path to config file, set to `false` to disable it
+resolve|undefined|Resolve dependencies in ./src path or a custom path target|webpack target|eg: node vendor|[]|Split modules or files in vendor chunk, for better caching externals|undefined|Exclude specifed files or modules from bundled file, should be an array static|{from: 'static', to: './'}|copy files in ./static to the root of dist directory, use an array if you wanna copy more directories. config|`./vue.config.js`|Path to config file, set to `false` to disable it

 ## Production options